 It’s not the type of disability, but the severity.
 Does your disability prevent you from earning a wage?
 Physician documentation under option #3 above should establish that you are disabled and cannot engage in “substantial gainful activity.”
 Substantial gainful activity is based on a dollar threshold: If you’re not blind and you earn more than about $1,300 a month, you’re probably engaging in substantial gainful activity.

 Note: Your documentation should also attest that your disability has lasted or will last for at least five years or is likely to result in death.

 Is There TPD Discharge Available for Private Student Loans?

 Only if the private loan lender decides to offer such a program.
 In addition, even when this kind of program is offered and a discharge is approved, any cosigner on the loan may still be responsible for repayment.
 For example, Sallie Mae encourages permanently and totally disabled students to call 1-800-472-5543 to discuss waiving the current balance of their loans.

 The review process for your TPD discharge application typically takes less than a month.
 Once Nelnet is notified of your potential eligibility for a TPD loan forgiveness program through one of the three methods above, your affected loans will be suspended for up to 120 days.
 This gives you time to submit all required supporting documentation.

 If your application is approved, loan holders will discharge your loans and loan payments made after your disability date will be returned.

-If you are approved due to forwarded documentation from the Social Security Administration, you will be subject to three years of post-discharge monitoring.
+If you are approved due to forwarded documentation from the Social Security Administration (Option #2), you will be subject to three years of post-discharge monitoring.
 This is done to ensure you continuously meet the requirements, including not exceeding a certain amount in annual employment earnings.